 It’s the most wonderful time of the year.

+Ah, Christmas!
 It’s time you come home to spend the holidays with your family.
 You listen to Christmas carols playing everywhere while drinking eggnog.
 You smell chestnuts roasting on an open fire as you relax with your family in front of that gorgeous Christmas tree.

 Despite the brutal weather outside, Christmas is a great time filled with warmth, joy, and happiness that we share with your family and create new memories together.
 It’s a time when you forget about all your problems & worries and you just relax & have fun.

-A Christmas nightmare
+A Christmas Nightmare

 Dealing with your toxic family during holidays can severely affect your self-esteem and make you go back to therapy even though you’ve worked all year to rebuild yourself and your self-esteem.
 Crazy family dynamics can not only ruin the holiday season but also mess with your mental and emotional health.

 Christmas for you doesn’t resemble the perfect Hallmark holiday by a long shot.
-Instead of loving siblings, cousins and relatives, you have to cope with abuse, estrangement, addiction, and negativity.
+Instead of loving siblings, cousins, and relatives, you have to cope with abuse, estrangement, addiction, and negativity.
 The more you try to tell yourself you can get through this, the more stressed you feel as you can’t see how you can do this.

-With your older brother showing off how better he is doing than you, your mother-in-law telling your wife how she could have done much better, and your cousin’s new boyfriend cracking the nastiest and the dullest jokes, you become almost homicidal and wonder if setting the Christmas on fire would be a bad idea.
+With your older brother showing off how much better he is doing than you, your mother-in-law telling your husband how he could have chosen a better wife, and your cousin’s new boyfriend cracking the nastiest and the dullest jokes, you become almost homicidal and wonder if setting the Christmas tree on fire would be such a bad idea.
 You feel inclined to summon Krampus instead of Santa Claus this Christmas.

 But you don’t have to.